PMCarranza/burger/README.md

 ### **Here is a quick demonstration**
 <img src="public/assets/img/burger.gif">

-### **This is a screen capture of the empty database before the inputs were typed and the results after the databse was updated.**
+### **This is a screen capture of the empty database before the inputs were typed and the results after the database was updated.**
 <img src="public/assets/img/beforeAndAfter.png">